 Change is like a trapeze.
 People don’t let go of the old bar until there’s a new one within reach.
-The problem isn’t getting them to learn something new, it’s getting them to unlearn something they already know.
+The problem isn’t getting them to learn or accept something new, it’s helping them unlearn something they already know.

-Here are three steps to achieve a shift in thinking, or mindshift:
+Here are three steps to help someone achieve a shift in thinking:

-When trying to shift thinking, most of us tend to focus on the second step to persuade people why our way of thinking (or product or company) is is better than others.
+When trying to change someone's mind, we tend to focus on the second step to persuade people why our way of thinking (or product or company) is better than others.

-But we find that most people on the trapeze get stuck when it comes to the first or third step.
+But most people on the trapeze get stuck when it comes to the first or third step.
 They can be convinced your solution is better, but they don’t think they have the problem, or they aren’t ready to make the jump.